Fitness and Lifestyle Management

 3. ParaMed Clearance: Students are required to meet the following medical and non-medical requirements.
 Upon completion, these requirements must be confirmed through ParaMed, our partner organization: a.
 Police Records Check for Service with the Vulnerable Sector (PRCSVS); b.
 Standard First Aid/CPR Level C.

-4. Secure an appropriate placement agency: it is the student`s responsibility to confirm their placement agency, dates, hours, etc. Supports will be provided by the course facilitator and further information is available on the placement website: https://www.algonquincollege.com/online/field-placement.
+4. Secure an appropriate placement agency: it is the student's responsibility to confirm their placement agency, dates, hours, etc. Supports will be provided by the course facilitator and further placement information for online students can be found on the Field Placement Centre website: https://www.algonquincollege.com/online/field-placement.

 PRIOR LEARNING AND RECOGNITION (PLAR):